muntakim1/semantic-/README.md

 # semantic-
 Implementing Machine learning word2vec algorithm in Python .
 I have used gensim library and matplotlib visualization library and used a crawler for crawling data from online newspaper.
-Here I have  worked semantic analysis and anomaly detection
+Here I have  worked semantic analysis and anomaly detection.

+# requirements:
+install gensim,pyqt and other modules...

+# usage:
+python allgui.py